kul-work/bord/README.md

 ## About

 This is a fun learning project to explore Rust and the [Spin framework](https://www.fermyon.com/spin) by building a simple MVP social media platform.
-It demonstrates core web development concepts including HTTP routing, data persistence with KV, and content filtering and more.
+It demonstrates core web development concepts including HTTP routing, data persistence with KV, content filtering and more.

 ## Features